inesp/inesp.github.io/_posts/2025-04-17-how-to-make-code-self-document-itself.md

 ## Example 3: Mandatory style

 Our scenario: We have some code in prod and we kept running into the same kind of bugs.
-After some deliberation, we decided that the best way forward is to enforce a stricter coding style for these specific pieces of code.
+After some deliberation, we decided that the best way forward is to **enforce a stricter coding style for these specific pieces of code.**

 More specifically: let's say we are using Celery for running background tasks.
 Every task accepts any arbitrary list of arguments, but we now want all of these arguments to always be keyword arguments, never positional arguments, always `kwargs`.

 Solution: extend the Celery `task`-decorator (or the BaseCelery task) with an `assert` that demands `kwargs` only.

 Code example:

+We are defining Celery tasks and we want to allow only keyword arguments as task inputs.

 ```python
 # --- File celery.py ---